Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-70-death-eye-pt2.md

 Rytweth was tenacious, that much was certain.
 He’d lasted a good long time, here in this dank, forgotten corner of the station, sleeping on trash and eating the cheapest food.
 There was a small pile of packaging in the corner that suggested he’d lived here for some time.

-And yet...he’d moved on.
+And yet... he’d moved on.

 "Most recent occupation?"

 *"Within two days."*

 Eriwyth only maintained her composure through an effort of sheer will.
 The aliens.
 The ship.
 Two days.
-There was no doubt in her mind what had happened, and when...but *how?* What had she missed?
+There was no doubt in her mind what had happened, and when... but *how?* What had she missed?
 What angle hadn’t she covered?
 Every container onto and off that ship was searched, every airlock monitored, a permanent watch kept out for spacesuits coming and going.
 No ship docked at Kwmrwta-Wrnwm had ever been so closely scrutinized, and yet *somehow…*

 Well, that settled it.
 The ship couldn’t be allowed to leave Kwmbwrw space.
 She was already legally blocking their access to the station’s comms synchronizer and suppressing their FTL wake comms thanks to an interstellar security treaty, and the inspection teams had turned up no sign of a wormhole router or any other onboard FTL communications.
 So the knowledge in Rythweth’s head was *probably* still not in Gaoian paws.